MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Safe_Links.md

 3. Holly Dickson's **Outlook** mailbox will open in a new tab in your browser, and Holly's **Inbox** will be displayed.

-4. Select the **New mail** button in the upper left part of the screen.
+4. Select the **New mail** button at the top of the screen.

-5. In the email form that appears in the right-hand pane, enter the following information:
+5. In the email form that appears, enter the following information:

     - To: You will be sending an email to the MOD Administrator, so enter **mod** in the **To** field and then select the **MOD Administrator** email address from the user list.